Cypress' Glory Lithium Claystone / Brine Project in Clayton Valley, Nevada

 Future drilling will include deeper drill hole locations targeting potential lithium-rich brines within the Main Ash Aquifer projected to underlie the west and west-central portions of Cypress' Glory Project.
 The Main Ash Aquifer is the primary target of these holes.
 Cypress expects to intersect this zone at 500 to 1,000 feet below surface.
 Additional deeper targets will also be tested including the potential presence of a coarse gravel aquifer near the base of the basin fill evaporite sequence.

-The exploration results received by Cypress to date are being viewed as highly encouraging for the potential of a continuous volume of a highly soluble form of lithium-rich claystone near surface at the Company's Glory Clayton Valley Project.
+The exploration results received by Cypress are viewed as highly encouraging for the potential of a continuous volume of a highly soluble form of lithium-rich claystone at surface at the Company's Glory Clayton Valley Project.
 The results are also being viewed as highly encouraging for the discovery of lithium-rich brines in the aquifers below, next door to successful lithium brine exploration and production.

 Lithium Mining Infrastructure in Clayton Valley, Nevada:

 - Well maintained state highways connect Silver Peak to the main road network in Nevada

 - Nevada has fostered a thriving mining industry with associated development expertise, construction and operations services and a mature regulatory environment

 - Single best mining jurisdiction in the U.S. and ranked 3rd globally by the respected "Fraser Institute's annual Survey of Mining Countries"

 - Graded and maintained gravel roads link Silver Peak to the southern half of Clayton Valley